AhaLabs/soroban-init-template/README.md

+_This repo has been archived.
+Please reference https://github.com/AhaLabs/soroban-astro-template instead._

 # Soroban Init Template

 This respository is used as a template for `soroban contract init`.
 The main project is a bare-bones